-Prerequisites: Advanced Child Dev

-Credits: 3 per semester, 2 semesters
+Prerequisites: Advanced Child DevCredits: 3 per semester, 2 semesters

-Counts as Elective for all diplomas

 CHILD & ADOLESCENT DEVELOPMENT COURSE #715701/715711

 Ivy Tech EDUC 121 Spring 3 credits

 Child and Adolescent Development examines the physical, social, emotional, cognitive, and moral development of the child from birth through adolescence with a focus on the middle years through adolescence.
 Basic theories of child development, biological and environmental foundations of development, and the study of children through observation and interviewing techniques are explored.
 The influence of parents, peers, the school environment, culture and the media are discussed.
 An observation experience up to 20 hours may be required for completion of this course.
 Students must also be enrolled in Principles of Teaching and Teaching and Learning during the same year in order to have enough time to complete the observation time.